USEPA/spmodel/cran-comments.md

 The warning: "WARNING qpdf is needed for checks on size reduction of PDFs".
-I have received this warning while running `devtools::check()` with my other CRAN packages, but compression of some kind seems to happen on CRAN's end, as these packages have made it through.
+I have received this warning while running `devtools::check()` with my other CRAN packages (spsurvey and sptotal), but compression of some kind seems to happen on CRAN's end, as these packages have made it through.
 I will note that locally installing and inspecting the PDFs, their actual file sizes are significantly smaller than what `devtools::check()` says, so compression of some kind